The Dichotomy in the Nuclear and Host Galaxy Properties of High-redshift Quasars: Discussion

 To investigate how these massive systems formed at high redshifts, we compare the host galaxy stellar mass with estimates of the halo-based maximum mass (Figure~\ref{fig:halo}).
 Considering the total surveyed cosmic volume derived from an area of $0.088\,\mathrm{deg}^2$ across the redshift range $4 \leq z \leq 7$, we estimate the maximum halo mass ($M_{\mathrm{halo}}^{\mathrm{max}}$) using the halo mass function from \citet{Tinker2008ApJ}.
 Most quasars lie near the theoretical upper bound (black dashed line) that corresponds to an efficiency of 100\% in converting baryons into stars.
 The median stellar mass fraction of our luminous quasars is $\sim 20\%$ of the baryonic limit (green dashed line), closely resembling high-redshift massive galaxies \citep{Xiao2024Natur}.
-Notably, J0224$-$4711 from the ASPIRE survey, with $\log \, (M_\ast/M_\odot) = 11.92 \pm 0.47$, surpasses the theoretical 100\% baryonic conversion line.
-Considering the cosmic variance of $\sim 0.3$~dex from our relatively small survey area, similar to \citet{Xiao2024Natur}, this object is only $\sim 1\,\sigma$ above the nominal limit and therefore plausible.
+Notably, J0224$-$4711 from the ASPIRE survey, with $\log (M_\ast/M_\odot)=11.64\pm0.43$, lies $\sim 0.06$ dex above the theoretical 100\% baryon-conversion limit.
+Given the expected cosmic variance of $\sim 0.3$ dex for our relatively small survey area \citep[cf.][]{Xiao2024Natur}, together with the measurement uncertainty, this object remains consistent with the nominal limit at the $\sim 1\,\sigma$ level and is therefore plausible.
 Furthermore, the detection of filamentary structures surrounding the ASPIRE quasars indicates that they inhabit some of the densest known regions at these epochs \citep{Wang2023ApJ}, and thus the actual halo masses of these luminous quasars might exceed our current estimates.
 Nevertheless, our results clearly indicate extremely high star formation efficiencies among luminous quasars, far in excess of the typical stellar-to-halo mass ratios of $\sim 2\%$ of local massive galaxies \citep{VanUitert2016MNRAS}.